Brayan008/my-appointments/README.md

 1. Start the Config Server
 * The first service to be started is the Config Server, located in the infrastructure module.
 This service provides configuration for the system's microservices.

+**Important Note:** Since the repository is private, the following steps must be followed:
+* Create a file named `config.properties` in the root of the project.
+* Add the following properties:  `git.repository` `git.username` `git.password`
+* Follow the repository administrator's instructions to obtain the required properties.

-2. Start the Eureka Server
+3. Start the Eureka Server
-3. Start the Gateway Server
+4. Start the Gateway Server

 **Important Note:** To start the services, it is necessary to configure the appropriate profile in the `application.yml` file of each project.
 The profiles are described below: